multiversx/mx-chain-proxy-go/rosetta/README.md

 make build-docker-image
 ```

-Under the hood, this command runs `docker build` against the Dockerfile `elrond-proxy`.
+Under the hood, this command runs `docker build` against the Dockerfile `Dockerfile`.

 ## Start